Positive Approaches Journal, Volume 8, Issue 3

 Underneath my professional journey was a deep-seated belief in any individual’s potential for personal transformation because I had experienced it and witnessed firsthand.
 I had grown through times of near self-destruction.
 I grew with my family through times of mental health crisis.
 I visited my older brother in state hospitals and group homes.
 As a family, we recovered with a supportive community that never gave up hope, took responsibility, learned everything we could, advocated for our goals and found the peer support we needed.
 It wasn’t until attending my WRAP® workshop that I found a clear explanation of why my encounter and my brother’s encounter with the mental health system didn’t result in chronicity.

-The Copeland Center’s work and Dr. Copeland’s initial research leading to the first WRAP® book validated the message of hope, self-efficacy, and personal empowerment.
-It validated messages that were just waiting to take root and expand in my professional and personal life.
+and personal life.
 My application of WRAP® started by illuminating my inner strengths and life lessons learned and today remains active to guide me in new personal bests in my wellness.
-Without my active use of WRAP® with peer support I am convinced I would have burned out five times over by now.
+Without my active use of WRAP® with peer support

 The practice of WRAP® is expanding to support more and more people around more and more life issues.
-The most encouraging part for me is that this practice came from the people of our society who were written off as having the least insight into recovery.
+The most encouraging part for me is that this practice came from the people of our society who were written off as having the least insight into

 Highlighting the fidelity to values-based practices